4dboard/Proxy-yxorP/docs/classes/Cilex/Tests/ApplicationTest.md

 public setUp(): mixed
 ```

 ***

 ### testConstruct

-Tests whether the constructor instantiates the correct dependencies and
-correctly sets the name on the Console's Application.
+Tests whether the constructor instantiates the correct dependencies and correctly sets the name on the Console's
+Application.

 ```php
 public testConstruct(): mixed
 ```

 ***

 ### testCommand

-Tests the command method to see if the command is properly set and the
-Cilex application is added as container.
+Tests the command method to see if the command is properly set and the Cilex application is added as container.

 ```php
 public testCommand(): mixed
 ```

 ***

 ### testRegister

-Tests whether the register method applies the provided parameters to this
-application and correctly registers the ServiceProvider.
+Tests whether the register method applies the provided parameters to this application and correctly registers the
+ServiceProvider.

 ```php
 public testRegister(): mixed
 ```

-***

-***
-> Automatically generated from source code comments on 2022-06-25 using [phpDocumentor](http://www.phpdoc.org/) and [saggre/phpdocumentor-markdown](https://github.com/Saggre/phpDocumentor-markdown)
+yxorP::get('REQUEST')